Use these quick links to navigate James’s wonderful guide

 - Yak Skiing – Manali (please tell me if you manage to find this…)

 India can be a fantastically cheap place to travel in, but it pays to know how much you should pay for things.
 Railway stations often have prepaid taxi booths with set prices, go to one of these places and avoid being ripped off.
+From: £330 / 7 -42 Days Explore the Pink city of India, Jaipur while taking part in meaningful volunteer work for a social cause.

 In shops look on everything they have for sale and you should spot a mark that says M.R.P.
 It stands for maximum retail price, they can’t legally sell these things for any more so look at the price pay your money and leave.
 If they try to charge you more then call them out.